How a text editor built on process isolation and preemptive concurrency actually works.

 Buf->>Buf: update gap buffer + push undo

-Note over Ed,Term: Render cycle
+Note over Ed,Render: Render cycle

-Ed->>Ed: build render snapshot
+Ed->>Render: render snapshot

 PM->>FE: render commands via stdin

-FE->>FE: render to screen (Metal/GTK4/terminal)
+FE->>FE: decode model, render to screen (Metal/terminal)Keymap Scopes

 Different views need different keybindings.
 The agentic chat view repurposes j/k for scrolling, the file tree uses h/l for collapse/expand, and the normal editor uses the full vim mode FSM.
 Rather than maintaining parallel focus stack handlers that manually pass keys through to the mode system, Minga uses keymap scopes to declare view-specific bindings as trie data.